-Students declare an area of specialization in a particular period, topic, or corpus of materials, usually within one of these broad areas:
+Students declare an area of specialization in a particular period, topic, or corpus of materials, usually within one of the subfields into which Religious Studies is often divided (in most cases according to religious traditions), which are themselves distributed over the following broad areas, geographical or historical, in terms of which our faculty can be grouped:

 For prospective students interested in the American Religions in a Global Context initiative, please see https://argc.stanford.edu/.
-You may apply through whichever area of specialization best fits your interests, but please be sure to include a paragraph in your personal statement indicating your interest in a Graduate Fellowship in American Religions.
+You may apply under Europe and North America, but please be sure to include a paragraph in your personal statement indicating your interest in a Graduate Fellowship in American Religions.

-Most fields involve intensive text and language study as part of graduate training.
+Most subfields of Religious Studies involve intensive text and language study as part of graduate training.
 Students are expected to explore a wide range of methodological approaches to their chosen area of interest.
-The department works collaboratively with faculty in other departments, and students are encouraged to use the resources available through the departments of History, Art History, Comparative Literature, Philosophy, Anthropology, and elsewhere, as appropriate.
+The department works collaboratively with faculty in other departments, and students are encouraged to use the resources available through the departments of History, Art and Art History, Comparative Literature, Philosophy, Anthropology, and elsewhere, as appropriate.

 Students benefit from a steady flow of outstanding visiting scholars, collaborative relationships with other institutions (including Stanford’s graduate exchange program), and opportunities to study abroad.
 The annual student-run Graduate Student Conference is also a significant event in graduate student life.